Reporting Square Footage in Canopy MLS

 North Carolina Association of Realtors® Forms: The Offer to Purchase and Contract (Standard Form 2-T) due diligence process acts as a safety valve for square-footage disputes.
 The loan qualification, property investigation, appraisal, etc. are conducted during the due diligence period.
 The buyer has the right to terminate during the due diligence period for any or no reason including concerns over the square footage.

 Have disputes between buyers and sellers over square footage discrepancies gone away entirely?
-NCAR General Counsel Will Martin says occasionally disputes arise, but such disputes are typically over a smaller amount of money than before the due diligence process was implemented.
+Occasionally disputes arise, but such disputes are typically over a smaller amount of money than before the due diligence process was implemented.

 South Carolina Real Estate Commission Rules: Regarding square footage guidelines, SC does not have similar standards or guidelines to NC.
 Generally speaking, the SCREC does not regulate with as much specificity as the NCREC.
 One reason for this may be that the SCREC is under the Department of Labor, Licensing and Regulation (LLR), which covers a multitude of industries.